 Running and sports that involve running require solid and flexible lower limbs.
 The step-up exercise improves the overall stamina of the legs.
 It also works in muscle toning of the lower limbs, resulting in better performance.
 People who play football or basketball can take advantage of practicing this activity regularly.
 You can get better results if you add weight to your exercise.

 You can get muscle injury or a sprain from this exercise if you don’t take care of your form.
 Some of the incorrect ways of doing this exercise include:

 It is incorrect to pass your knees over your toes as you perform this exercise.
-You need to protect the knees of the exercising leg by avoiding pushing it past your toes as you step up.
+By protecting the knees of the exercising leg, you avoid pushing it past your toes as you step up.
 If you move the knee too forward, it will place more stress on your knees.

 You need to make sure your knees don’t adjust during the step-up exercise.
 The knees on the active leg should track over the toes, especially the second and the third ones.
 Don’t let your knees collapse inside or outside.

-You need to work from your leading leg.
+You get the most from this exercise by working from your leading leg.
 First, bring your trailing leg up, which will count as dead weight.
 It will reduce the weight on your leading leg if you push up with your lower leg.

 Some people may round their backs when performing the step-up exercise.
 It can do more damage than good.
-You might need to lean forward slightly, so you don’t stress your knee joint.
-When you do so, you need to hold your torso upright and straight.
+You might need to lean forward slightly not to stress your knee joint.
+By holding your torso upright and straight, you can work out the right muscle groups.
 Keep your chest up instead of making your back go round.